 Collecting Data and Decision Making

-The IFSP team will need to collect data about each device trial to provide objective information about the child’s need for AT and to help the team make a decision about which AT device(s) are appropriate for the child.
-Also, depending on the funding source, most entities will require objective data when considering a request to fund AT for an infant or toddler.
+The IFSP team will need to collect trial data for each device to provide objective information about the child’s need for AT.
+This data collection will help the team make regarding the decision about which AT device(s) are appropriate for the child.
+Depending on the funding source, most entities will require objective data when considering a request to fund AT for an infant or toddler.
 There are a variety of data collection tools that can be used to document the child’s progress during an AT device trial.
-One example is the SETT Data Collection Tool.
-It can be found by clicking here.
+One example is the SETT Data Collection Tool, by Joy Zabala Ed.D.
+It can be found in Appendix B.

 - Document AT tried, include low- and high- tech devices.